Veridax/privapi/README.rst

 Generate
 --------

-For generating your own your own training dataset use the following command :
+For generating your own training dataset use the following command :

 .. code:: bash